farukdozo/2runs/readme.md

     end
 end
 ```
-Remove bullets each time they hit collide with wall.
+Bullets are removed each time they collide with the wall.

 ##### Enemy respawn
 Enemies and shooters in this game will respawn every 3 seconds.